Twig7/Capstone/README.md

 - 8:05pm: fix centering of menu using custom css.
 - 8:25pm: double check typos in custom css.
 - 8:40pm: finish for the evening.

+#### Tuesday, 07/19

+- 6:00pm: Start days' work, fix some previous issues with a sidebar widget
+- 7:25pm: Finish fighting with sidebar widget.
+- 7:30pm: dinner break
+- 7:45pm: back to work on hiding sidebar widget
+- 8:45pm: done for day

+### Wednesday, 07/20

 ## Known Bugs

 - None, yet ;)